 Consumer privacy & brand trust

-It may only feel like yesterday that it was first announced, but GDPR is now in full flow and this has had a significant impact on the use of consumer data.
+It may only feel like yesterday that it was first announced, but GDPR is now in full flow.
+This has had a significant impact on the use of consumer data.
 Naturally, this has affected how companies source data and engage with potential customers.
 For many, however, this has been seen as a largely positive move – ‘quality over quantity’, as the saying goes.

 With consumer trust arguably at an all time low, you now have to work even harder to gain the trust of potential customers.
 How do you do this?
 Here are a few simple steps: